-As a standard a deposit is involved which is typically 5% of the purchase price or the agreed upon amount.
+As a standard a deposit is involved which is typically up to 5% of the purchase price or the agreed upon amount.

 The preliminary agreement outlines the terms of the purchase and time frame during which the purchase will take place.
 It may be signed in the presence of a notary or without if mutually agreed by two parties.
 The preliminary agreement will still have the same legal power.

 On the date of the actual deal, the remaining balance is paid also in the presence of a notary.

 At this point, the title of the property is officially signed over to the new owner and is registered within the state structure.